Dkaban/30DayChallenge/Readme.md

 # 30 Days of Code Challenge
 ## Language: C++

-This is the 30 Days of Code Challenge via https://www.hackerrank.com/ and doing bonus stuff on top, also put into this repo The C++ edition version.
+This is the 30 Days of Code Challenge via https://www.hackerrank.com/ and doing bonus stuff on top.

 Challenge can be found at https://www.hackerrank.com/domains/tutorials/30-days-of-code